Contact Us for support on (800) 668 1238

 • Consider adding a fuel stabilizer if your snow blower could sit unused for a few weeks during snow season as gas can begin to break down after approximately 30 days.

-• Use fresh fuel when gassing up your snow blower at the beginning of the season to avoid starting issues and performance problems that stale fuel can cause.
+• Use fresh fuel when gassing up your snow blower at the beginning of the season to help avoid starting issues and performance problems that stale fuel can cause.

-6. How often should I change the oil in my snow blower?
+7. How often should I change the oil in my snow blower?

 Always refer to your operator's manual for specific guidelines on oil type and change intervals to help keep your snow blower running smoothly.